Mather invariants in groups of piecewise-linear homeomorphisms: Introduction

 \section{Introduction}

 We denote by $\PL_+(I)$ the group of orientation-preserving piecewise-linear homeomorphisms of the unit interval $I=[0,1]$ with finitely many breakpoints.
-We will treat only the case of $\PL_+(I)$ even if all the results can be adapted to certain subgroups of $\PL_+(I)$ of homeomorphisms with certain requirements on the breakpoints and the slopes (for example, Thompson's group $F$ and the groups $\PL_{S,G}(I)$ introduced in \cite{kama}).
-In particular, we will only work with functions that do not intersect the diagonal, except for the points $0$ and $1$.
+We will treat only the case of $\PL_+(I)$ even if all the results can be adapted to certain subgroups of $\PL_+(I)$ of homeomorphisms with certain requirements on the breakpoints and the slopes (for example, Thompson's group $F$ and the Thompson-Stein groups $\PL_{S,G}(I)$ introduced in the works of Stein \cite{stein1} and Bieri-Strebel \cite{bieristrebel1}).
+In particular, it is sufficient to restrict our study to functions that do not intersect the diagonal, except for the points $0$ and $1$ (see Section \ref{sec:stair-algorithm} for the motivation).

 In their work \cite{brin2} Brin and Squier define an invariant under conjugacy for maps of $\PL_+(I)$ that do not intersect the diagonal.
 Their description is based on similar earlier work by Mather \cite{Math} for diffeomorphisms of the unit interval and allows the classification of centralizers and the detection of roots of elements.
 These techniques were originally introduced as an attempt to solve the conjugacy problem in Thompson's group $F$ (which was then proved to be solvable by Guba and Sapir in \cite{gusa1}).
-Later on this approach was refined by Gill and Short in \cite{ghisho1} and Belk and Matucci \cite{bema2} to give another proof of the solution to the conjugacy problem in Thompson's group $F$.
+Later on this approach was refined by Gill and Short in \cite{ghisho1} and Belk and Matucci (see \cite{matucci}) to give another proof of the solution to the conjugacy problem in Thompson's group $F$.
 On the other hand, Kassabov and Matucci showed a solution to the simultaneous conjugacy problem in \cite{kama} by producing an algorithm to build all conjugators, if they exist.
 Similarly, these techniques can be used to obtain centralizers and roots as a byproduct.

 The aim of this note is to show the connection between the techniques in \cite{brin2} and \cite{kama} to characterize conjugacy in groups of piecewise-linear homeomorphisms.
 By defining a modified version of Brin and Squier's invariant and using a mixture of those points of view it is possible to produce a short proof of the description of conjugacy and centralizers in $\PL_+(I)$.
-In particular, the interplay between these two points of view lends itself to generalizations giving a tool to study larger class of groups of piecewise-linear homemorphisms.
+In particular, the interplay between these two points of view lends itself to generalizations giving a tool to study larger class of groups of piecewise-linear homeomorphisms.

 This paper is organized as follows.
 In Section \ref{sec:stair-algorithm} we give a short account of a key algorithm in \cite{kama} (the \emph{stair algorithm}) to build a particular conjugator $g$ for two elements $y,z \in \PL_+(I)$.
 In Section \ref{sec:mather-definition} we define a conjugacy invariant (called \emph{Mather invariant}) that essentially encodes the characterization of conjugacy in \cite{brin2} for $\PL_+(I)$.
 In Section \ref{sec:equivalence} we show to use the stair algorithm to simplify the proof of the the characterization of conjugacy of \cite{brin2} using Mather invariants.
 In turn, in Section \ref{sec:applications-generalizations} we will show how Mather invariants allow us to shorten the arguments in \cite{kama} to classify centralizers of elements.
 We finish by briefly describing possible extensions of these tools.